emqx/emqx-exporter/examples/k8s/README.md

 EOF
 ```

-If you are deploying EMQX 4.4, you need to enable plugin `emqx_prometheus` by `EmqxPlugin` CRD:
+If you are deploying EMQX 4.4 open-source, you need to enable plugin `emqx_prometheus` by `EmqxPlugin` CRD:

 ```shell
 cat << "EOF" | kubectl apply -f -